Illinois city backs abortion pills ban, defying legal risks

 CHICAGO (AP) — An Illinois city on Tuesday banned the mailing or shipping of abortion pills, defying the state’s Democratic attorney general and the American Civil Liberties Union, who have repeatedly warned that the move violates Illinois law’s protection of abortion as a fundamental right.

-The ordinance passed the city council in Danville, near Illinois’ eastern border with Indiana, by one vote, a tiebreaker cast by Mayor Rickey Williams.
+The ordinance passed the City Council in Danville, near Illinois’ eastern border with Indiana, by one vote, a tiebreaker cast by Mayor Rickey Williams.

 This is not the first time since Roe v.
 Wade was overturned that local abortion restrictions have been adopted.
 Five local governments in Democrat-controlled New Mexico passed them, but the state’s supreme court in March blocked enforcement for now.
 And last year, a town in Ohio decided to rewrite its restrictions rather than defend them in court.